Northwest Division (NBA)

 The division was created at the start of the 2004–05 season, when the league expanded from 29 to 30 teams with the addition of the Charlotte Bobcats.
-The league realigned itself into three divisions in each conference.
+In doing so, the league realigned itself from two divisions in each conference to three divisions in each conference.
 The Northwest Division began with five inaugural members: the Nuggets, the Timberwolves, the Trail Blazers, the SuperSonics and the Jazz.
 The Trail Blazers and SuperSonics joined from the Pacific Division, while the Nuggets, the Timberwolves and Jazz joined from the now-defunct Midwest Division.
 The SuperSonics moved to Oklahoma City prior to the 2008–09 season and became the Thunder, but remained in the Northwest Division.
 Other than this franchise re-location, the division's membership has remained unchanged since its creation.

-The most recent division champions are the Utah Jazz, having won a fifth division championship in the 2021–22 NBA season.
-The SuperSonics-Thunder franchise has won the most Northwest Division titles, with six, while the Nuggets and Jazz have each won five, the Trail Blazers have won two, and the Timberwolves have never won the Northwest Division title.
+The most recent division champions are the Oklahoma City Thunder, having won an eighth division championship in the 2024–25 NBA season.
+The SuperSonics-Thunder franchise has won the most Northwest Division titles with eight, while the Nuggets have won six, the Jazz have won five, the Trail Blazers have won two, and the Timberwolves have never won the Northwest Division title.
 In the 2009–10 season, all four teams that qualified for the playoffs each had more than 50 wins, and in 2018–19 all four teams that qualified for the playoffs had at least 49 wins.

-Since the 2021–22 season, the Northwest Division champions has received the Sam Jones Trophy, named after Hall of Famer Sam Jones.
+Since the 2021–22 season, the Northwest Division champion has received the Sam Jones Trophy, named after Hall of Famer Sam Jones, who notably spent his career playing for the Boston Celtics and did not play for a team currently in the division, though he was assistant coach for the Jazz during their first NBA season in 1974–75 when they were based in New Orleans.